aaronstevenwhite/arcweight/docs/core-concepts/README.md

 # Core Concepts

 This section provides a mathematically rigorous introduction to Weighted Finite State Transducers (WFSTs) and semirings as implemented in ArcWeight.
-We assume familiarity with basic automata theory and focus on formal definitions, implementation details, and practical applications.
-All content has been carefully organized to eliminate redundancy while preserving comprehensive coverage.
+Building upon the foundational work in finite-state methods {{#cite mohri1997finite}} {{#cite kuich1986semirings}}, we assume familiarity with basic automata theory and focus on formal definitions, implementation details, and practical applications.

 ## Table of Contents